-Whenever the NHS is mentioned in the media, we hear that the number of nursing vacancies is rising, the number of beds in acute hospitals is falling, and the wells of hospital budgets are drying up.
+Whenever the NHS is mentioned in the media, we hear that the number of nursing vacancies is rising, the number of beds in acute hospitals is falling, and the wells of hospital budgets are drying up, but is the situation better for community nurses?

 Many nurses working in hospitals are being forced to work on wards with unsafe staffing levels – Scotland and Wales have made efforts to resolve this, but England is still behind in this regard.
 It is perhaps no wonder that burnout among nurses is on the rise.